laurent-laporte-pro/deprecated/docs/source/tutorial.rst

    $ python use_liberty.py

-   using_liberty.py:4: DeprecationWarning: Call to deprecated class Liberty (This class is not perfect).
+   using_liberty.py:4: DeprecationWarning: Call to deprecated class Liberty.
+(This class is not perfect)
      obj = liberty.Liberty("Salutation")
    'Salutation'
    'Salutation'